 I’d rather have learned a little more about the sparkly blue alien, and how much of Picard was behind the speech about merging with an energy being to explore the unknown.
 Troi’s oddly specific “feeling” that Picard was planning to use the transporter to beam him into a cloud isn’t terribly consistent with what we know of her emotion-sensing abilities, especially since we just saw her use “hypnosis” to get similar specifics from Crusher.
 And the idea that we can use the transporter to restore Picard from a backup opens up a can of worms.
 Why didn’t they reconstitute the dead assistant chief engineer from his latest transporter backup?
 The episode doesn’t spend enough time establishing that there’s something special about these circumstances that make this unusual use of the transporter possible.

 In the sensor room, LaForge is holding a thin plastic rectangle as if it’s a tablet computer, but I still haven’t spotted one of the PADDs that becomes such an iconic part of the show.
 At home with the Crushers we see Wesley using a desktop computer and a few chunky handheld device.
 In a later scene, Wesley is carrying a very thin tablet whose surface we only barely glimpse, while Beverly is curled up on the couch reading from a chunky tablet.
 In an earlier scene, Dr. Crusher wears a futuristic doctor’s headband, only instead of an iconic round mirror it’s a lens that presumably augments her vision in some way.
 I don’t recall ever seeing that prop again.
-I like seeing the characters using these props very casually, without saying things like, “Let me show you that file on my hand-held wireless telescreen device, which is so different from the non-interactive paper-based devices our ancestors used many years ago.”
+I like seeing the characters using these props very casually, without saying things like, “Let me show you that computerized digital data information file on my hand-held wireless telescreen device, which is so different from the non-interactive paper-based devices our ancestors used many years ago.”